Amazon.com, Inc. (AMZN) Stock Analysis

 Bull case

-- ✓Gross margin of 50.6% and net margin of 12.2% demonstrate operational leverage and improving profitability as the company scales, with operating margin at 13.1% showing disciplined cost management.
+• Operating margin of 13.7% and net margin of 17.4% demonstrate improving profitability as the company scales, with return on equity at 30.6% indicating efficient capital deployment.

 Bear case

-- ✗North America and International retail segments operate on thin margins in a highly competitive market, making them vulnerable to price wars and limiting their ability to fund growth independently.
+• North America and International retail segments operate on thin margins (often single-digit), making them vulnerable to competitive pricing pressure from Walmart, Target, and international competitors.

 AMZN valuation & financial health